saint11/DeadWeight/source/index.md

 <pagebreak>

 # About

+The goal of **Dead Weight** is to capture the classic feeling of dungeon crawling tabletop RPGs and board games.
+It is inspired by many others, borrowing a lot from Blades in the Dark, HeroQuest (the board game), Knave, The Black Hack and Torchbearer.

 This system [open source](https://github.com/saint11/DeadWeight) and is released under [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/),you are free to hack, copy, change and even sell works derivative from this system, as long you give proper attribution.
 The **Dead Weight** logo cannot be used without express permission, though.